 EnigMarch is an Inktober-type thing where you're supposed to make a puzzle every day for a month.

-- Then I went rogue and made 31 spooky puzzles for Drawlloween, using prompts from a non-EnigMarch-affiliated drawing challenge.
+- Drawlloween 2023: 31 spooky puzzles based on prompts from a non-EnigMarch-affiliated drawing challenge.
 I was able to start working on these a month early, so they're a bit more polished and intentional than you get from EnigMarch's ostensible one-puzzle-per-day schedule.
 The best ones might be "Black Lagoon" (qua puzzle) and "Hunter's Moon" (qua aesthetic object).

 OTHER